• Home

 Additional qualifications including property valuation rules may apply.
 When taking advantage of tax breaks related to military service, it’s best to get the assistance of an experienced tax professional who can help guide you through the process.

 There is also a property tax exemption for qualifying disabled veterans and/or qualifying spouses.
-This benefit include a “basic” $100,000 exemption, plus a “low-income” version.
-To qualify, veterans must suffer from conditions that include but may not be limited to blindness in both eyes, loss of two or more limbs, or a VA-rated total disability condition.
+This benefit includes a “basic” $100,000 exemption, plus a “low-income” version.
+To qualify, veterans must suffer from conditions that include but may not be limited to blindness in both eyes, loss of two or more limbs or a VA-rated total disability condition.
 These conditions must be as a result of military service.

 Veteran Affordable Housing Programs